craigmckeachie/a14_setup/readme.md

       - https://code.visualstudio.com/download
         - Windows users, please select the **System Installer** if you are running as an Administrator.
+      - Please select the following options when running the installer on Windows:
+        - Add "Open with Code" action to Windows Explorer file context menu
+        - Add "Open with Code" action to Windows Explorer directory context menu
+        - Register code as an editor for supported file types
+        - Add to PATH

       > Note that Visual Studio Code is NOT the same application as Visual Studio.
 It is a free open-source lightweight text editor similar to Sublime Text, Atom, or Brackets.
 It is a small quick install and is now [the most popular development environment](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools) according to the Stack Overflow Developer Survey Results.
 It was created by the same guy who created the Eclipse IDE.